 Relationships are made up of two (or more) people.
 Each person must take responsibility for their own part in relationship problems.
 I use a collaborative approach to help each partner really hear their partner’s concerns and desires.
 I try to translate the fighting, complaining, and withdrawing that partners do into intimate, genuine sharing.
 Partners can learn to turn fighting and withdrawal into opportunities for connected communication.

 I offer a safe, supportive, sex-positive environment for people of all persuasions to move toward greater connection.
 I am enthusiastic about working with open, poly, kink, or out-of-the-box relationships.
+Vanilla, kinky, and everywhere in between.
 I have experience with many flavors of sexuality and sexual orientation, and it all comes down to connection.

 It’s worthy to note that therapy can also help people to clarify whether they want to remain in relationship.
 If they decide to end or change the nature of their relationship, therapy can help people find loving, clean ways of separating or making changes in the nature of their relationship.